 Once a dog is rewarded for counter surfing by obtaining treasure, it can be a hard habit to break.
 If your dog does already counter surf, do not despair.
-Here’s how to improve your dog’s kitchen etiquette:
+Here’s how to keep your dog off the counter and improve their kitchen etiquette:

-If you are in the kitchen but cannot monitor your dog’s behavior (because you’re busy multi-tasking), then do not allow your dog in the kitchen during that time.
-Managing your dog’s access prevents the dog from getting a reward from the counter.
-Use baby gates to keep the dog in others rooms or tether your puppy to your waist with a leash so the dog is with you instead of sneaking into the kitchen for a potential snack.
+If you are in the kitchen, but cannot monitor your dog’s behavior (because you’re busy multi-tasking), then do not allow your dog in the kitchen during that time.
+Managing your dog’s access prevents them from getting a reward from the counter.
+Use baby gates to keep the dog in others rooms or tether your puppy to your waist with a leash, so the dog is with you instead of sneaking into the kitchen for a potential snack.

 Without delicious smells, the dog will be less likely to investigate.
 Of course, you will have food on the counter when you're cooking, so do not leave the room or food unattended unless your dog is secured.

 If your dog doesn’t already counter surf or if you have a growing puppy that cannot yet reach the counter, ensure that lovely kitchen behaviors continue by doing steps 1, 2 and 3 above.
-Reinforce the behaviors that you like so those behaviors continue!
-Consider enrolling your dog in pet insurance to protect against unexpected accidents and illnesses that may arise from a counter surfing pup who falls off the counter or eats something he shouldn't!
-Get a quote today.
+Reinforce the behaviors that you like, so those behaviors continue!